Review Analysis Conclusion

 Sizing and Capacity

 Tea balls typically range from about two inches to well over three inches in diameter.
 Smaller balls around two to 2.1 inches work best for individual mugs because they leave enough room for water to circulate without jamming against the sides.
-Larger options near 2.7 or 3.5 inches can handle bigger teapots or multiple servings, but they may feel oversized in a standard eight-ounce cup.
-If you usually brew one mug at a time, a compact diameter keeps the leaves submerged and prevents over-extraction.
+Larger options near 2.7 or 3.5 inches handle bigger teapots or multiple servings, but they can feel oversized in a standard eight-ounce cup.
+If you usually brew one mug at a time, a compact diameter keeps the leaves submerged and helps prevent over-extraction.
 For households that brew by the pot, stepping up in size reduces the need for multiple infusers running in parallel.

 Capacity also relates to leaf expansion.
 Whole-leaf oolongs and white teas unfurl significantly as they hydrate.
 A cramped ball forces leaves into a tight clump, which limits flavor release.
 Look for dimensions that give your leaves space to open while still fitting comfortably inside your favorite cup or pot.